aipowerorg/aipowerorg.github.io/docs/intro/features.md

 AI Power offers an extensive array of features and tools designed to augment your WordPress website with the most advanced AI technology.
 Here are some core features of AI Power:

+- **Multiple AI Providers**
+    - Support for both OpenAI and Azure as API services
 - **Latest GPT Models**
     - GPT-3.5-Turbo
     - GPT-3.5-Turbo-16K